NathanWalker/angular-seed-advanced/README.md

 **Note** you should have **node v6.5.0 or higher** and **npm 3.10.3 or higher**.

-* To run the NativeScript app:
+* To run the NativeScript app (currently supports 3.x):

 ```
 npm install -g nativescript
-npm install -g typescript
 ```

 ## How to start